adityaa-jadhav/news-app/README.md

 ## Features

 - **Browse News Articles**: Users can browse through a list of news articles fetched from external news sources.
-- **Search Functionality**: Users can search for specific topics or keywords to find relevant news articles.
-- **Read Detailed Articles**: Users can view detailed information about each news article, including the article title, description, and publication date.
+- **Read Detailed Articles**: Users can view detailed information about each news article, including the article title, author, description, and publication date.

 ## Getting Started